SAML-Toolkits/python3-saml/README.md

     5.2 SLO Initiated by IdP.
 In this case, the action takes place on the IdP side, the logout process is initiated at the IdP, sends a Logout Request to the SP (SLS endpoint, /?sls).
 The SLS endpoint of the SP process the Logout Request and if is valid, close the session of the user at the local app and send a Logout Response to the IdP (to the SLS endpoint of the IdP).
 The IdP receives the Logout Response, process it and close the session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.

-Notice that all the SAML Requests and Responses are handled at a unique view (index) and how GET paramters are used to know the action that must be done.
+Notice that all the SAML Requests and Responses are handled at a unique view (index) and how GET parameters are used to know the action that must be done.

 ### Demo Django ###